ElfSundae/AVDemo/README.md

 The AVFoundationExporter sample demonstrates how to export and transcode movie files, add metadata to movie files, and filter existing metadata in movie files using the AVAssetExportSession class.

+### AVFoundationSimplePlayer-iOS: Using AVFoundation to Play Media

+Demonstrates how to create a simple movie playback app using only the AVPlayer and AVPlayerLayer classes from AVFoundation (not AVKit).
+You'll see how to open a movie file and then how to implement various functionality including play, pause, fast forward, rewind, volume adjustment, time slider updating, and scrubbing.

 ### AVGreenScreenPlayer

 This OS X sample application uses AVPlayerItemVideoOutput in combination with a custom CIFilter to do basic chroma keying in real time.